 To get an insider’s perspective on this revolution, we spoke with Nicole about her theories on the science of fun.
 Listen to our short interview then read on for more about why gamification works so well (hint: you’ll use brain power).

 If you’re interested in hearing more from Nicole, check out her website, 4k2f.com.
+And if you need a gamification platform for your own business, check out these great options.

 There are four major chemicals in the brain that influence our happiness (DOSE):